How to Install deb Files (Packages) on Ubuntu 22.04

 • Enter the user’s password and wait for the uninstall to finish.

-Method 3: Use the dpkg Command
+Method #3: Use the dpkg Command To Uninstall deb Packages on Ubuntu

 Use the following command in the terminal to uninstall packages installed with the dpkg utility: